-For singles, you can select an excess up to $750.
+For singles, you can select an excess of up to $750.
 While that’s still a lot of money, imagine you’re admitted to hospital for 4 nights.
 The cost of this hospital stay could be around $5,000 – and that’s before the actual cost of surgery.
 With private hospital cover and a $750 excess, that’s all you’ll have to pay because your insurer covers the rest of the $5,000 bill.

-If you expect to be admitted to hospital frequently, there is value in having a low excess, certainly.
-In contrast, if you think it’s unlikely you’ll be going to hospital very often, maybe you’ll prefer a higher excess payment in exchange for cheaper monthly premiums.
+If you expect to be admitted to the hospital frequently, there is value in having a low excess, certainly.
+In contrast, if you think it’s unlikely you’ll be going to the hospital very often, maybe you’ll prefer a higher excess payment in exchange for cheaper monthly premiums.

 Tax Benefits and Health Insurance Rebates

 Did you know there were tax benefits that could almost certainly save you money?
 Furthermore, there are Government rebates you can take advantage of.
 Read on, because you want the cheapest health insurance possible!